Why the quality of an email name matters.

 On the surface, a name alone is enough to warrant a search but not enough to make a final decision.
 Through our cross merchant records, Signifyd has been able to create algorithms based off of our email databases to autodetect for merchants what names look suspicious and what names fall inside the norm based off the user name and card holder name.

 Interestingly enough, another sure fire tactic to test the validity of a suspect email account is the longevity of it.
-Many fraudsters will create an email account just as they are about to make a purchase, and often times when they use the email in their attempts to defraud a merchant online it will be the first time it was used.
+Many fraudsters will create a dummy email account just as they are about to make a purchase, and often times when they use the email in their attempts to defraud a merchant online it will be the first time it was used.
 Once an email address is associated with a fraudulent transaction, any further attempts to use it will be in vain as Signifyd can highlight the illicit history of that particular account.
 This is often why merchants will see Johndoe04@domain.com because Johndoe01, Johndoe02 and Johndoe03 have already been flagged as fraudulent accounts.
 Therefore if Johndoe04@domain.com goes through a merchant’s system, and this is the first time it has ever been seen, the combination of the unusual email name and the fact that the email was just created highly suggests that this account is about to be used for illegal activity.

 Being on the lookout for suspicious email names and accounts is often one of the first steps in the fraud prevention process that a merchant can take, but it is one of the most important.
 A real consumer is typically adverse to change and can spend years with a single email provider, where as fraudsters are always on the move.
 Understanding the quick pace of how fraudsters can quickly set up shop is important when deciding what accounts to accept and what accounts to decline for your online store.
 If you have any further questions about email names, fraud in general or want to learn more about Signifyd please reach out to us at firstname.lastname@example.org or at email@example.com Thanks for reading!